chuckcollier/portfolio/README.md

 # Portfolio
-This project is a test portfolio website to help me understand the basics of web development and Github.
+This project is a test portfolio website to help me understand the basics of Github, web development, and VScode.